 Grandfather Chapman served in the First World War (1914-1918) and was wounded while at the front with the Gloucestershire Regiment.

-When I was a young boy, probably about 14 years old, I distinctly remember him telling me that he was in a battle.
-He went over the top of the trench with his platoon of about 20 others when there was a tremendous explosion.
-After he came to, he realised that he was the only one left alive and was wounded in the foot.
-He could not move and lay out in no-mans-land eventually getting to a field hospital 3 days later.
+When I was a young boy, probably about 14 years old, I distinctly remember him telling me that he was in a war.
+There was a tremendous explosion.
+After he came to, he was stuck in the mud and was wounded in the foot.
+He eventually got to a field hospital 3 days later.
 By that time his foot was gangrenous and the medical officer gave him two choices - amputation or to plunge his foot into a bucket of boiling hot water to kill the infection.
 He chose the latter and lost only his middle toe.

-In later years my sister told me that his brother-in-law, Harry Pemberton, who was with another unit in the area, on hearing that the Glosters had suffered heavy casualties, went out into no-mans-land to find him and brought him back.
+In later years my sister told me that his brother-in-law, Harry Pemberton, who was with the Royal Engineers in the same area, on hearing that he was wounded, was able to help him to the aid centre.

 Medal Index Card